FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/sdrs_protectedinstance_v1.html.markdown

 * `primary_ip_address` - (Optional) Specifies the IP address of the primary NIC on the target server.
 Changing this creates a new instance.

+* `delete_target_server` - (Optional) Specifies whether to delete the target server.
+The default value is false..
+Changing this creates a new instance.

+* `delete_target_eip` - (Optional) Specifies whether to delete the EIP of the target server.
+The default value is false.
+Changing this creates a new instance.

 ## Attributes Reference